-Nitric oxide is a colourless gas.
-It is also known as nitrogen monoxide and has the chemical formula NO.
+Nitric oxide is a small gaseous molecule also known as nitrogen monoxide, with the chemical formula NO.

-Nitric oxide molecule is synthesized from molecular nitrogen and oxygen at very high temperatures of >10000C.
+Nitric oxide molecule is synthesised from molecular nitrogen and oxygen at very high temperatures of >10000C.
 This occurs naturally in the environment during lightning.